kuzzleio/kuzzle/doc/2/guides/write-plugins/old-guides/controllers/index.md

   /*
     Implements the action newController/myAction
-    Takes a Request object as an argument, and MUST return a promise resolved (or rejected) with the action's result This result can be of any JS type (scalar, object, array), and will be used to build a response to send to the requesting client
+    Takes a KuzzleRequest object as an argument, and MUST return a promise resolved (or rejected) with the action's result This result can be of any JS type (scalar, object, array), and will be used to build a response to send to the requesting client